wallarm/product-documentation/docs/latest/api-specification-enforcement/overview.md

 --8<-- "../include/api-policies-enforcement/api-policies-violations.md"

-When using API Policy Enforcement, the CPU consumption normally increases by about 20%.
+When using API Specification Enforcement, the CPU consumption normally increases by about 20%.

 To limit resource consumption, API Specification Enforcement has limits by time (50 ms) and request size (1024 KB) - when exceeding these limits, it stops processing the request and creates the **Specification processing overlimit** [event](viewing-events.md#overlimit-events) in the **Attacks** section, saying that one of these limits was exceeded.